jakob-stoeck/yii-ext-mtClientScript/README.md

 It's mandatory to have java available

 #Usage
 Put *mtClientScript* into your extensions folder.
-Ensure, that your **protected/runtime directory is writable** (as it always should be)

-To enable *mtClientScript* make these additions to your configuration file:
+To enable it, make these addition to your configuration file:

 <pre>
 'components' => array(
+    ...
     'clientScript' =>array(
         'class' => 'ext.mtClientScript.mtClientScript',
     ),